Welcome to today's edition of the Rush 24-7 podcast.

 There it is.

-The President of the United States just referred to an innocent animal as a sucker.
+The president of the United States just referred to an innocent animal as a sucker.

-And then asked the most brilliant press secretary ever, Gibbs, what do you think of that, Gibbs?
+After murdering a fly on national TV, called it a sucker, and then asked the most brilliant press secretary ever, Gibbs, what do you think of that, Gibbs?

 We need it on tape.

-Well, this has caused the state-run media to uh break out in a frenzy of praise for the great Obama slayer of flies.
+Well, this has caused the state-run media to break out in a frenzy of praise for the great Obama slayer of flies.

 They have compared him to Michael Jordan, Dirty Harry, and Mr. Miyagi from the Karate Kid.